Chapter 2: the Block Chain Paradigm

 If you try to write a similar description for how a different protocol, say GHOST, works, you will find that, annoyingly enough, the description will be *exactly the same* except this fragment of a sentence: "...unless the chain above the other block becomes longer...".

-The only thing different between the Bitcoin protocol, the GHOST protocol, or any other block chain protocol, is the way they handle conflicts.
-The idea of the block chain paradigm is to make the tie breaking rule abstract, but the rest concrete.
+The *only* difference between the Bitcoin protocol, the GHOST protocol, or most other block *chain* protocol, is the way they handle conflicts.
+The idea of the block chain paradigm is to make the tie breaking rule *abstract*, but the rest concrete.
 The block chain paradigm capitalizes on this observation.
 It provides a chassis to fit different chain selection rules into, and tools to quantify how well these chain selection rules achieve certain properties.

 The abstract approach has many advantages: